 1) It’s An Action

-So, what is this common foundation to compatibility?
+So, what is this common foundation for compatibility in relationships?
 Well, depending on your priorities, this will differ from person to person.
-But some examples could be: outlook on life, common principles, future plans, emotional connection or a combination of similar factors.
+But some examples could be an outlook on life, common principles, future plans, emotional connection or a combination of similar factors.

 What it isn’t: A long list of superficial attributes in a spouse you’ve been dreaming of since you were thirteen.
-Which brings me to the next point:
+This brings me to the next point.

 And it’s definitely not a mathematical equation.
 You can find someone who ticks all your boxes as the ideal spouse who then makes you miserable.
 Relationships are complex and layered and I’d be very wary of reducing a potential partner to a checklist.

-Although assessing compatibility this way can draw attention to potential points of conflict, in the end of the day, these are not always accurate indicators.
+Although assessing compatibility in relationships this way can draw attention to potential points of conflict, at the end of the day, these are not always accurate indicators.
 Whereas your interactions with the person and the emotional connection you build can give you a better idea of the kind of dynamic you’ll have in the future.

-Custom order husbands and wives don’t exist.
-Seems like an obvious point, right?
+Custom-order husbands and wives don’t exist.
+That seems like an obvious point, right?
 But it’s worth reminding ourselves that a level of incompatibility is normal as long as it doesn’t cause severe disharmony.
-The important thing is to be compatible in the areas that matter most to you, which is why the next point is essential:
+The important thing is to be compatible in the areas that matter most to you, which is why the next point is essential.